faelpatrick/faelpatrick/README.md

 # Hi everyone, I am Rafael Souza
 ### More about me:

-## I help non-technical professionals in the education industry to solve their problems without worry about technology!
+## I help non-technical professionals to solve their problems without worry about technology!

 I have more than 13 years working for the Brazilian Jesuits with all the dedication and excellence for which the Jesuits are known.